jhigginbotham64/Starlight.jl/README.md

 Get in touch with the maintainer first.
 Collaborate with him on a proper proposal.
 Then he will assign you the issue(s) and pay you when they are resolved.

-**If you resolve an issue without submitting a proposal first, your code will get used but you will not be paid.**
+**If you resolve a bounty issue without submitting a proposal first, your code will get used but you will not be paid.**

 You have been warned.